mde/ejs/tutorial.md

 What did we do here?
 We grabbed all the ToDo items we've created, and in the callback, rendered our 'edit' action, passing the items (`data`) to the response as the `toDos` param.
-Because we're grabbing all the ToDos, we're only passing a callback and no query query object to the `all` call.
-We want *everything.*
+Because we're grabbing all the ToDos, we're only passing a callback and no query object to the `all` call.
+We want *everything*.

 Remember, this callback is an asynchronous function, so you need to declare a `self` variable to keep a reference to the controller instance so you can call